aihpi/ragsst/README.md

 #### Additional Input parameters for the LLMs

 - Top k: Ranks the output tokens in descending order of probability, selects the first k tokens to create a new distribution, and it samples the output from it.
-Higher values result in more diverse answers, and lower values will produce more conservative answers. ([0, 10].
-Default: 5)
+Higher values result in more diverse answers, and lower values will produce more conservative answers.

 - Top p: Works together with Top k, but instead of selecting a fixed number of tokens, it selects enough tokens to cover the given cumulative probability.
-A higher value will produce more varied text, and a lower value will lead to more focused and conservative answers. ([0.1, 1] Default: 0.9)
+A higher value will produce more varied text, and a lower value will lead to more focused and conservative answers.

 - Temp: This affects the “randomness” of the answers  by scaling the probability distribution of the output elements.
-Increasing the temperature will make the model answer more creatively. ([0.1, 1].
-Default: 0.5)
+Increasing the temperature will make the model answer more creatively.

 ---